parthnarkar/MindSphere/README.md

 ## Overview

 MindSphere is a full-stack prototype designed to provide stigma-free, confidential, and supportive mental health resources for students.
-It combines an anonymous chatbot, peer-to-peer forum, screening tools, booking system for counselors, and a resource library.
+It combines an anonymous chatbot, peer-to-peer Server, screening tools, booking system for counselors, and a resource library.
 The system is built with a React + Vite frontend, Flask and Node.js backend APIs, and real-time communication via WebSockets.

 ---